SpaxscE/lvs_base/zzz_readme_doorsystem.txt

 -- when only given a poseparametername it will just use the models bounding box as trigger-area -- the poseparameter should go from 0-1  where 0 should be closed

+-- door handlers are clientside by default, if you wish it to be serverside (move attachments too) add "^" prefix to your PoseParameterName